CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 script file executable and run it directly.
 Like any shebang, it could just be the direct path to the `ergo` executable, but using `/usr/bin/env` is encouraged.

 __Line 3__: A comment!
-Just like many other languages, `#` begins comments.
+Just like many other languages, `# ` begins comments.
 The commented portion will continue until the end of the line.
+Note that if a `#` is not followed by a space, it is actually a _tree comment_ which comments out the following expression tree.

 __Line 4__: A command to compile `main.cpp` and `lib.cpp` into an executable
 named `forty_two`.